e-b-m/abortionisnormal/README.md

 Entries are fetched from `/api/archive` and media files are uploaded to the `archive-media` bucket automatically.

+### Mapbox style

+The map tiles now pull from a custom Mapbox style.

+1. Create a Mapbox access token (token must allow access to styles).
+2. Add `NEXT_PUBLIC_MAPBOX_TOKEN` to `.env.local`.
+3. If you want to swap styles, update the style URL inside `components/LeafletMap.tsx`.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: